 Wildflower Etiquette

-We really want to share the beauty of the wildflowers in Washington County, so here are some tips to keep visitors safe as well as minimize the impact of so many travelers on our colorful fields:
+The beauty of the wildflowers in Washington County is worth the trip!
+Here are some tips to keep visitors safe and minimize the impact of so many travelers on the colorful fields:

 -Respect private property.
 There are plenty of public places to take pictures.